backstage/backstage/docs/cli/commands.md

 Scope: `app`

 Serve an app for local development.
-This starts up a local development server, using a bundling config that is quite similar to the `app:build` command, but with development features such as React Hot Module Replacement, faster sourcemaps, no minification, etc.
+This starts up a local development server, using a bundling configuration that is quite similar to that of the `app:build` command, but with development features such as React Hot Module Replacement, faster sourcemaps, no minification, etc.

-The static configuration is injected into the frontend as well, but there it does not support watching, meaning that changes in for example `app-config.yaml` are not reflected until the serve process is restarted.
+The static configuration is injected into the frontend, but it does not support watching, meaning that changes in for example `app-config.yaml` are not reflected until the serve process is restarted.

 During the build, the following variables are set: